 Waterfowl Identification Testing

-Hunters who want to purchase a Tasmanian wild duck hunting licence must first pass a Waterfowl Identification Test (WIT) to ensure that they have the necessary skills to identify game and non-game waterfowl before they go hunting.
-They are required to do so only once.
+Before purchasing a Tasmanian wild duck hunting licence you must first pass a Waterfowl Identification Test (WIT) to ensure that you have the necessary skills to identify game and non-game waterfowl before going hunting.
+You are only required to sit the test once.

 How Can I Sit a WIT?

-Hunters wanting to sit a WIT should go to the GMA website where they will be able to create a MyGL account to access the online test.
+Hunters wanting to sit a WIT should go to the GMA website where you will be able to create a MyGL account to access the online test.

 The test involves a series of multiple choice questions based on video footage of waterfowl in flight.